kucc1997/kuosc/README.md

 - create a new branch you can use your ```username``` as branch name.
 - Make necessary changes and Commit the changes to your newly created branch.
 - Create a pull request from your repo.

+**Note: Please Remember, Since this is an open source project do not include any copyrighted design or materials while contributing**

 ### Getting Help
 If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.